swagger-api/swagger-node/docs/report-issues.md

-## Reporting issues with swagger-node
+## Reporting issues with swagger

-swagger-node is an open source project and we use GitHub issues for tracking problems with the code:
+swagger is an open source project and we use GitHub issues for tracking problems with the code:

 ### Swagger Editor
 **Issue Tracker:** https://github.com/wordnik/swagger-editor/issues